Lay press articles - methodology

 There are important limitations on the use of these data and we have added warning statements to alert users to these issues.
 See the data categories for the different data extracted from the articles by the analysts:

-- General discussion, development/marketing of a new system/technologies to identify/prevent poor quality medicines, articles on new laws/regulations, legal proceedings against manufacturers/individuals involved in smuggling and/or manufacturing, or cases of medicines diverted for resale.
+- ‘General discussions’: General discussions, development/marketing of a new system/technologies to identify/prevent poor quality medicines, articles on new laws/regulations, legal proceedings against manufacturers/individuals involved in smuggling and/or manufacturing, or cases of medicines diverted for resale.